blinry/nelder-mead-optimizer/README.markdown

 See `t/test.cpp` for more examples.

 The optimizer works with float values.
-It is `done()` when each pair of coordinates is at most `precision` away from each other.
+It is `done()` when each pair of candidates is at most `precision` away from each other.